You may submit your application online through the

 Consent to a Criminal Record Check

-checks you have completed, and we cannot provide you with a copy of the results
+record checks you have completed, and we cannot provide you with a copy of the results

-of our criminal record check.
+of this criminal record check.

 Recommendation and official transcript from your Faculty of Education